 I started ChangeDiapers.com in 2009 as a blog about cloth diapering.
 Over the years I have picked up clients via word of mouth doing social media management and other marketing tasks for cloth diaper companies and D.C. area businesses.
 I net about $1,300 a month after expenses and taxes. – Maria Moser

 I make more than $3,000 a month pre-screening and referring home improvement contractors.
 I came up with the idea for this type of service after my husband and I purchased our first home and realized how difficult it was to find reliable home improvement contractors.
-My business is like an outsourced sales and marketing force for local contractors and a personal concierge type service for local homeowners.
-Contractors pay me a pre-negotiated commission for work secured and my service is free my clients.
-I’ve also recently launched Aging In Place Referrals as a resource for aging Baby Boomers looking for reliable contractors. – Debra Cohen
+My business is like an outsourced sales and marketing force for local contractors and personal concierge-type services for local homeowners.
+Contractors pay me a pre-negotiated commission for work secured and my service is free to my clients. – Debra Cohen

 My business is Famous in Your Field.
 It’s a marketing and PR consulting business that I run from my home office.
 My clients are small business owners and professionals, based all across the U.S. I typically work from 9am to 4pm, while my two children are in school.
 Last year’s revenues were $82,000, which works out to a monthly income of about $6,800. – Lori Nash Byron

 I started my business in 2011 working as a VA.
-I learned everything I possibly could and found out I had a real passion for online business, systems and technology.
+I learned everything I possibly could and found out I had a real passion for online business systems and technology.
 Shortly, my business was fully booked and I hung up my bookkeeping hat.
-Knowing I wanted to learn more, I went from being a VA to becoming a Certified Online Business Manager where I helped busy entrepreneurs organize, run and grow their online business.
-I currently make about $8,000 a month, but when I first started part time it was around $1,000 a month. – Sara Wagners
+Knowing I wanted to learn more, I went from being a VA to a Certified Online Business Manager where I helped busy entrepreneurs organize, run and grow their online business.
+I currently make about $8,000 a month, but when I first started part-time it was around $1,000 a month. – Sara Wagners

-I started my VA business December 1, 2008 and it’s been quite the journey.
+I started my VA business on December 1, 2008, and it’s been quite the journey.
 My hope was to replace my income (I was earning $82,000) within three years.
-By year two I had grossed over $60K and by year three I had grossed more than $100K. – Michelle Mangen
+By year two I had grossed over $60K, and by year three I had grossed more than $100K. – Michelle Mangen

 How are you making money from home?